Post-election lawsuits related to the 2020 U.S. presidential election from Wisconsin: Trump v. Evers

 On December 1, 2020, the day after Wisconsin certified its election results, the Trump campaign filed a lawsuit in the Wisconsin Supreme Court against Wisconsin Governor Tony Evers and other state election officials.
 The plaintiffs claimed that "elections workers illegally altered absentee ballot envelopes, counted ballots that had no required application, overlooked unlawful claims of indefinite confinement and held illegal voting events."
 As a remedy, they asked the court to decertify the state's election results and exclude 221,000 votes in Milwaukee and Dane counties from the count.
 The governor's legal team filed a response the same day, saying that the practices were widely accepted in Wisconsin's elections.
 Furthermore, they said the complaint only points to technical errors, and that under federal law voters cannot be penalized because of "immaterial error or omission under state law".
-On December 3, 2020, the court denied the petition in a 4-3 decision, saying that the suit must first be brought to the state's circuit courts.
+On December 3, 2020, the court denied the petition in a 4–3 decision, saying that the suit must first be brought to the state's circuit courts.

 Thereafter, the Trump campaign filed the lawsuit in the state's circuit court, making Wisconsin the only state to miss the December 8 federal "safe harbor" deadline.
 Meeting the deadline, by making sure all state level recounts and lawsuits are finished, means Congress must accept the electoral votes of the state and that the votes cannot be challenged in Congress.
 On December 10, Reserve Judge Stephen Simanek ruled against Trump and dismissed the case.

 Hours after Judge Simanek's ruling, the Wisconsin Supreme Court agreed to hear the case, letting it skip the court of appeals.
-At oral argument on December 12, the court seemed divided between the three liberal-backed justices, Rebecca Dallet and Jill Karofksy, who showed skepticism toward the Trump campaign's argument, and three conservative-backed justices, Chief Justice Patience Roggensack plus Annette Ziegler and Rebecca Bradley, who showed some support for the campaign's claims.
+At oral argument on December 12, the court seemed divided between the three liberal-backed justices, Rebecca Dallet and Jill Karoksky, who showed skepticism toward the Trump campaign's argument, and three conservative-backed justices, Chief Justice Patience Roggensack plus Annette Ziegler and Rebecca Bradley, who showed some support for the campaign's claims.
 The views of the fourth conservative-backed justice, Brian Hagedorn, were not clear; Hagedorn mostly listened, and asked a few technical questions.

-Justice Hagedorn wrote the 4-3 ruling against the Trump campaign, saying the campaign waited too long to bring the suit and should have brought the challenge before the election.
+Justice Hagedorn wrote the 4–3 ruling against the Trump campaign, saying the campaign waited too long to bring the suit and should have brought the challenge before the election.

 Following the ruling, justices Karofsky and Dallet received misogynistic and anti-Semitic online comments; with neo-Nazi website The Daily Stormer highlighting their Jewish heritage.
 Justice Hagedorn, who was personally criticized by Trump after the ruling, was also subjected to harassment.
 Wisconsin chief justice Roggensack reacted by condemning the "threats of actual or proposed violence" faced by the justices.